sandervandevelde/MQTTBrokerPrivatePreview/README.md

 ## Private preview program information
 The private preview is only for testing.
 Please do NOT use it for your production.

 **Engagement:**  We will actively engage with you during the preview.
-At any point, feel free to connect with us for questions/concerns by emailing to mqttbroker@microsoft.com.
+At any point, feel free to connect with us for questions/concerns by emailing to askmqtt@microsoft.com.

 **Feedback:**  At the end of the preview, we will capture additional feedback using this form.

-**Cost to use:**  For this release, MQTT Broker is available for no additional charge.
+**Cost to use:**  For this release, MQTT functionality is available for no additional charge.
 You will be charged for routing MQTT messages through Event Grid subscriptions (https://azure.microsoft.com/en-us/pricing/details/event-grid/).

 ## Post private preview program
 When the private preview program ends, or when your tests are completed, you can choose to either cleanup your configuration or we can help you migrate the configuration to the public preview space, once it is available.